 - On the far right of the dock, you’ll see the Trash icon.
 Double-click on it to open up the folder.

 - Find the .r3d files that you recently deleted.

 - Right-click on any file and choose the Put Back option.
 Your file will be put back in its original folder location.

 Just like Windows, you can also select single or multiple files, dragging and dropping them anywhere you like.

 How to Restore .r3d Files Using Time Machine (macOS) or File History (Windows)

 If you’ve emptied your Recycle Bin or Trash folder, or your .r3d files have become corrupted, you’ll need to find another way to restore them.

 Both Windows and macOS have very easy-to-use built-in backup solutions, known as File History or Time Machine, respectively.

-If you have either of those backup options enabled on your machine, recovering your lost .r3d files or folders should be simple:
+If you have either of those backup options enabled on your Windows computer, recovering your lost .r3d files or folders should be simple:

 - Click on the Start Menu, then type “file history” into the top search bar.
 Select File History from the search results.